usmansbk/sequelize-graphql-auth-service/README.md

 }
 ```

-Edge-case: paginated fields are not eager-loaded
+Edge-case: Nested paginated fields are not eager-loaded

 ```gql
 query {